nehart/MMDocs/docs/dev_css.md

 [...]
 ```

+## Docker Image Testing

+Following the completion of the development process, it is imperative to conduct a localised testing of the Docker image.

 ```text
 cd ..
 ```

-## Docker

-Following the completion of the development process, it is imperative to conduct a localised testing of the Docker image.

 ```text
 docker build --no-cache -f dockerfile -t registry.ans.co.at/templates/mmdocs/mmdocs:latest .